vasarepratuzaite/Robotics.-HW1/README.md

 ## FEATURES
 - Real-time temperature measurement in °C and °F.
 - LCD display shows current, average, and elapsed time.
-- Audible and visual alert (buzzer + LED) when temperature exceeds the threshold.
+- Audible and visual alert (LED) when temperature exceeds the threshold.
 - 10-second average temperature calculation using millis() for precise timing.
 - Custom degree symbol (°) displayed on LCD.
 - Real-time logging to Serial Monitor for debugging and data tracking.